Some non-essential indoor business operations

 - At any time, state and county public health officials may work together to determine targeted interventions or county wide modifications necessary to address impacted hospital capacity and drivers of disease transmission, as needed.

 - Counties will have three days to implement any sector changes or closures unless extreme circumstances merit immediate action.

 Sacramento County Tier

-Sacramento County is currently in the State's most restrictive Purple Tier 1 (widespread).
-The Sacramento County Public Health Officer has amended the
+Sacramento County Public Health Officer has amended the Public

-In alignment with Tier 1, the following sectors are open for INDOOR operations.
+In alignment with Purple Tier 1, the following sectors will be permitted for OUTDOOR operations only.

 - Critical infrastructure